AgileVentures/AgileVentures/AGM_CONFERENCE_2018.md

 James also keep bees, so am used to dealing with large numbers of angry clients and have developed a resistance to their venom.
 Alongside, in my spare time, James help teachers to deliver cybersecurity and IT knowledge as part of curriculum classes and occasionally run lockpicking or security workshops for various age groups.

-## Who can vote

-According to the rules all Premium F2F Members are eligible to vote

-## How will the vote be recorded

-The vote will be organised by the chair of the AGM who will ask the eligible members to approve trustees with an indication of 'yay' or 'nay' in the text chat associated with the event hangout.
-In the event of a tie the chair will cast the deciding vote.